RoshanRajcmd/py-browser/readme.md

 ## 🎛️ Features

-1. Basic navigation functionality and widgets
+1. Basic navigation functionality and widgets like Forward, Backward, Refresh, and Cancel loading.
-2. Tabs functionality with reloading icon and favicons
+2. Tabs functionality with reloading icon and favicons when the page is loading and when loaded.
-3. The tab tile and window title will be changed to the current page it is on
+3. The tab tile and window title will be changed to the current page it is on.
-4. Repositioning Tabs
+4. Can reposition Tabs.
-5. Can access and render applications running in localhost ports
+5. Can access and render applications running in localhost ports.
+6. Bookmark a Page functionality.
+8. Json serialization of bookmarks so that even when the application is closed bookmarks still get stored
-6. Bookmark functionality with customizability in Home page and New tab URL
+9. Customize your Home page and New tab URL.
-7. Json serialization and deserialization of bookmarks
+10. Edit and Delete a BookMark.

 ## 🧑‍💻 Developer setup